Last update: Jun 21, 2022

 - be a citizen of the United States

-- live in the precinct and county where you are registering, and have resided there for at least 30 days prior to the date of the election
+- live in the county where you are registering, and have resided there for at least 30 days prior to the date of the election

 - be 18 years of age by the day of the next general election